Overview

 Election Administration Plan

-A transition to the California Voter’s Choice Act (VCA) election model requires the County to develop an Election Administration Plan (EAP).
-The EAP is intended to provide transparency and inform voters on all aspects of the VCA transition, as well as how the new model will affect future elections.
-This includes the vote-by-mail process, the services and information available at vote center and ballot drop box locations, and information specific to voters with disabilities and diverse language needs.
+Adopters of the California Voter’s Choice Act (VCA) are required to execute an Election Administration Plan (EAP) that is developed prior to implementation, then renewed after the first two years and then every four subsequent years (2023, 2025, 2029, 2033, etc.).
+This EAP is intended to ensure transparency and provide voters with information regarding all aspects of the VCA election model, including how it impacts a voter’s experience and options during an election.
+This includes information about the vote-by-mail process, the services and resources available at vote center and ballot drop box locations, and planned outreach programs designed to educate and support voters, particularly those with disabilities and diverse language needs.

 Community Input